 By Andrew Lawton

-“Reverse swing is a definite a weapon for me,” said Wood, speaking at a private bowling session to celebrate unconventional greatness in cricket with Royal London.
+“We’re looking to get the perfect performance together,” said Plunkett, speaking at a private bowling session to celebrate unconventional greatness in cricket with Royal London.

 “You want to get a massive score and you want to bowl well at the same time.
 I think why we are number one is that even when we’ve done well we still want to get better.

 “We have set the standard recently in one-day cricket in how good we can be, but everyone is trying to get better.
 It’s myself also, I can’t just be happy with where I’m at.

 “I think that’s what the best teams and the best sports people do is get better and better.

 “It’s a new series so you need to start afresh, that 5-0 series was great, but by the next T20I it was finished.
 Obviously, there’s people in form but you have to start again.

 “You try and win every game, you go in game by game trying to win, so obviously you want a 3-0 series win but India are a good team too.”

 Plunkett has 70 England ODI caps since his debut back in 2005 despite playing in just two matches between 2008 and 2015.

 Since England’s exit from the 2015 World Cup though, the powerful seamer has become a key component of Eoin Morgan’s bowling unit with the white ball.